animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 Probably not.
 But it means that two things seeming to be one, defined as equivalent, may have, rather, subparts defined as equivalent.
 And what I've defined as equivalent in Definition 1 referred to the function's subpart as a *function* not as an input.

+I would argue they can still be defined asequivalent without loss of generality.
+Here's why: the function *acts* on the input equivalently: it, the function, determines the interpretation and registry of the qualia.

 # Proof of $\Omega$

 We will now premise on two possibilities: (1) the existence of causality and (2) no assumption about the existence of causality.